SocialQu/Borges/docs/Tests.md

 ## Navigation
 - [ ] On Landing Site, I can start the course.
 - [ ] I can click next to the last lesson.
+- [ ] Navigation on Quiz.
-- [ ] On the last lesson I'm redirected to
+- [ ] On the last lesson I'm redirected to Gumroad.
 - [ ] Every link opens a new site.
 - [ ] Personal links:
     - [ ] LinkedIn.